vrdmr/intro-to-python-functions/content/_index.md

   - Dependency Isolation
   - WSGI and ASGI integration
   - Sneak peek
-    - PyStein: New Programming Model for Python Functions
+    - PyStein: New Programming Model for Python Functions.

 ---